how to increase WiFi range

 Ad Hoc and point-to-point WiFi:

 Directional antennas, such as those shaped like a dish, can beam WiFi to a hundred metres within a narrow angle.
-This method is ideal for outdoor areas or connecting buildings that are not in the same location.
-However, this method is not suitable for indoor use and requires specialised equipment and setup.
+This is ideal for outdoor areas or connecting buildings that are not in the same location.
+However, this way is not suitable for indoor use and requires specialised equipment and setup.

 Call a specialist

-May 2015 revised 2023
+May 2015 revised 2024